browserengineering/book/book/animations.md

 display list.
 That's the case here, because the only difference between frames is the `SaveLayer`, which is in the draw display list.
 Now, a browser can choose what composited layers to create however it wants.
-Typically effects like opacity are very fast to execute on a GPU, but *paint commands* that draw shapes---in our browser, `DrawText`, `DrawRect`, `DrawRRect`, and `DrawLine`---can be slower.
+Typically visual effects like opacity are very fast to execute on a GPU, but *paint commands* that draw shapes---in our browser, `DrawText`, `DrawRect`, `DrawRRect`, and `DrawLine`---can be slower.
-Since it's the effects that are typically animated, this means browsers usually leave effects in the draw display list and move paint commands into composited layers.
-Of course, in a real browser, hardware capabilities, GPU memory, and application data all plays into this, but the basic idea of compositing is the same no matter what goes where.
+Since it's the visual effects that are typically animated, this means browsers usually leave animated visual effects in the draw display list and move paint commands into composited layers.
+Of course, in a real browser, hardware capabilities, GPU memory, and application data all play into these decisions, but the basic idea of compositing is the same no matter what goes where.

 Some animations can't be composited because they affect more than just